-Taking these developments into account, at the end of 2017 the combined national marketshare of the remaining new entrants inched upward to just less than 5% (not including Eastlink or TbayTel, for which statistics are unavailable).
+Taking these developments into account, at the end of 2017 the combined national marketshare of the remaining new entrants inched upward to just less than 5% (not including Eastlink or Tbaytel, for which statistics are unavailable).
 Include SaskTel in the group and, combined, the new entrants and smaller regional incumbent accounted for nearly 7% of wireless revenues, down from 8% in 2016 according to the CMCR Project's data (see "Wireless" sheet in the CMCRP Workbook).
-Although new entrants have grown in terms of both revenue and subscribers, the overall decrease in marketshare of non-national mobile wireless competitors can be explained by Bell's acquisition of MTS, which more than offsets the growth experienced by independent competitors elsewhere in Canada.
+According to the CRTC, the new entrants' total market share declined from 9.3% to 8.2% based on revenue and from 11.1% to 9.9% based on subscribers (see CRTC, CMR 2018, Figure 6.2 and Figure 6.9).
+Although new entrants have grown in absolute terms (for both revenue and subscribers), the relative decrease in marketshare of non-national mobile wireless competitors that took place this year can be explained by Bell's acquisition of MTS, which more than offsets the growth experienced by independent competitors elsewhere in Canada.

-While the data reflect the success of Freedom and Vidéotron, one detail that should not be glossed over: the fact that both are now part of large, vertically-integrated communications conglomerates.
+While the data reflect the success of Freedom and Vidéotron, there is one detail that should not be glossed over: both are now part of large, vertically-integrated communications conglomerates.
 As such, it may no longer be entirely accurate to consider them "new entrants", at least not in the same sense as the built-from-the-bottom-up companies that got their start almost ten years ago.